Skip to main content

 nobgp config

 Create or update the agent configuration file.
+If the agent is not yet registered, prompts for registration.

 Usage:

-nobgp config [options]
+nobgp config [profile] [options]

 Examples:

-# Interactive configuration
+# Interactive configuration for default profile

 sudo nobgp config

-sudo nobgp config --key "YOUR_KEY"
+sudo nobgp config production

-sudo nobgp config --name "web-server-1"
+sudo nobgp config production --enabled

-sudo nobgp config --router "wss://custom.example.com"
+sudo nobgp config staging --disabled

 Options: